 The Madrean woodland vegetation community is collectively composed of the Madrean pinyon-oak and Madrean Encinal Woodland.
 While the Madrean woodlands are concentrated in the Madrean region of northern Mexico and southeastern Arizona, these types extend into other ecoregions of Arizona and New Mexico.
 Communities similar to the Madrean pinyon-oak, in physiognomy, dynamics, and dominance by evergreen oaks and pinyon, extend as far north as central Arizona and central New Mexico.
-Madrean pinyon-oak (LANDFIRE 2010, TNC 2006) that represents only the woodland life zone, separate from its montane counterpart - ponderosa pine-evergreen oak.
+Madrean pinyon-oak is a subcategory of the Madrean pine-oak (LANDFIRE 2010, TNC 2006) that represents only the woodland life zone, separate from its montane counterpart - ponderosa pine-evergreen oak.
 Madrean Encinal Woodland often occurs below Madrean pinyon-oak, at the interface with semi-desert grassland.